-Other board meetings were held as the need arose.
-Scheduled meetings are usually held in person, and board members are expected to attend.
-Similarly, they are expected to make every effort to attend ad hoc meetings, albeit virtually if needs be.
+Nine scheduled meetings are held per year (2024: 8).
+Papers are circulated via an electronic portal normally five days before make every effort to attend ad hoc meetings, albeit virtually if needs be.
 On the evening before most scheduled board meetings, the non-executive directors meet together to provide a discussion opportunity outside of the formal meeting, from time to time the CEO, CFO and company secretary attend.
 A table of attendance of scheduled meetings is set out on page 114.